ALPR Watch

 It is also possible in some systems (e.g. Flock Safety) to set up automatic surveillance for a given license plate, such that the user is notified whenever that car is seen within their network.

-For more information about how often these systems are used and how extensively the data are shared, see resources such as Eyes on Flock which summarize transparency reports from ALPR network operators.
+For more information about how often these systems are used and how extensively the data are shared, see resources such as Eyes on Flock and Have I Been Flocked? which summarize data from ALPR network operators.

 Learn more